 Footage captured by cyclist Dan Scarf of a hit-and-run in Bellevue, Washington.
 Source: YouTube

-There are many ways to use visual evidence to establish the facts of the accident and the severity of the damage.
+There are many other ways that you and your attorney can use visual evidence to help establish the facts of the accident and the severity of the damage, which ultimately support your case.
 A personal injury attorney may use:

 - Images of your car or bike at the scene of the accident showing how badly it was damaged